Getting Started with Chalk

 Again, the origin-uri will generally be a URL if you cloned or pulled the repo.
 The other two fields tell you exactly which version of the code you're running.

-Chalk really only monitors a subset of docker commands, but when wrapping docker, it will pass through all docker commands even if it doesn't do any of its own processing on them.
-If chalk encoounters an error while attempting to wrap docker, it will then execute the underlying docker command without chalk so that this doesn't break any pre-existing pipelines.
+Chalk only monitors a subset of Docker commands, but when wrapping Docker, it will pass through all Docker commands even if it doesn't do any of its own processing on them.
+If Chalk encounters an error while attempting to wrap Docker, it will then execute the underlying Docker command without Chalk so that this doesn't break any pre-existing pipelines.

 Run-time reporting